Doctor of Physical Therapy (D.P.T.)

 - Oral and written communication skills necessary to interact with patients and colleagues

 - Commitment to abide by the Midwestern University Drug-Free Workplace and Substance Abuse Policy

 - Passage of the Midwestern University criminal background check

 - Provision of additional documentation needed to meet specific Program requirements

-- It is highly recommended that applicants complete a minimum of 60 hours of observation in a physical therapy department.
-Ten hours must be in acute care and the remaining 50 hours must be distributed in at least two other practice environments that may include home health, outpatient/orthopedic and sports, rehabilitation, skilled nursing, or pediatrics
+- It is required that applicants complete a minimum of 60 hours of observation in a physical therapy department.
+Ten hours must be in acute (hospital) care and the remaining 50 hours must be distributed in at least two other practice environments that may include home health, outpatient/orthopedic and sports, rehabilitation, skilled nursing, or pediatrics

 |Science Courses ||Sem Hrs ||Qtr Hrs |